Summerhr/SimpleTimer/README.md

 # simpleTimer
-A simple 60-seconds Timer App with slider.
+A simple 60-second-TimerApp with slider.